Skip Navigation

 Though life insurance plans are mainly meant to provide financial security for you and your family members, they can also act as investment instruments.
 There are two types of life insurance plans available in the market – term insurance plans and return of premium plans.

-While term insurance plans are pure protection plans with no investment component, the return of premium plans allow you to grow your capital as well.
+While term insurance plans are pure protection plans with no investment component, the return of premium plans allows you to grow your capital as well.
 Some examples of such plans include endowment plans and Unit-linked insurance plans (ULIPs).

 2. Stocks and equities